talon-one/TalonOne.cs/docs/ManagementApi.md

 Create notification about pending loyalty points

 Create a notification about pending loyalty points for a given profile-based loyalty program.
-For more information, see [Managing loyalty notifications](https://docs.talon.one/docs/product/loyalty-programs/managing-loyalty-notifications).
+For more information, see [Loyalty notifications](https://docs.talon.one/docs/product/loyalty-programs/loyalty-notifications/overview).

 ### Example
 ```csharp